etnt/vrf-experiments/README.md

 First, make sure to have IP forwarding enabled:

     echo 1 > /proc/sys/net/ipv4/ip_forward

+NOTE: If the setup from the `myvrf` script should fail the test case, try the `unshare-setup.sh` script as an alternative.

 As an example, the content of the `netns.conf` file can look like: